Robh96/Evopt/README.md

 ## Scope

 *   **Focus**: `evopt` provides a CMA-ES-based optimization routine that is easy to set up and use.
-*   **Parameter Optimization**: The package is designed for problems where you need to find the optimal values for a set of parameters.
+*   **Black-box Parameter Optimization**: The package is designed for problems where you need to find the optimal values for a set of parameters, without being able to parameterise the evaluator function.
-*   **Function-Value-Free Optimization**: It is designed to work without needing derivative information.
+*   **Efficient exploration and equation discovery**: You can efficiently sample the parameter space using Sobol sequences, and apply symbolic regression to the results to discover the underlying black-box equations.
 *   **Directory Management**: The package includes robust directory management to organise results, checkpoints, and logs.
 *   **Logging**: It provides logging capabilities to track the optimization process.
 *   **Checkpointing**: It supports saving and loading checkpoints to resume interrupted optimization runs.
 *   **CSV Output**: It writes results and epoch data to CSV files for easy analysis.
 *   **Easy results plotting**: Simple pain-free methods to plot the results.
 *   **High Performance Computing**: It can leverage HPC resources for increased performance.

-## Key Advantages

-*   **Ease of Use**: Simple API for defining parameters, evaluator, and optimization settings.
-*   **Derivative-Free**: Works well for problems where derivatives are unavailable or difficult to compute.
-*   **Robustness**: CMA-ES is a powerful optimization algorithm that can handle non-convex and noisy problems.
-*   **Organization**: Automatic directory management and logging for easy tracking and analysis.

 ## Installation